JohnPaulinePineda/Portfolio_Project_47/docs/index.md

 [Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.

-[Full Batch Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses the entire training dataset to compute the gradients of the loss function with respect to the model parameters.
+[Batch Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses the entire training dataset to compute the gradients of the loss function with respect to the model parameters.
 The gradients are computed for all training examples simultaneously, and then the model parameters are updated accordingly.
 This approach provides the most accurate estimate of the gradient, as it considers all data points.
 However, it can be computationally expensive, especially for large datasets, because it requires processing the entire dataset in each iteration.
 Despite its computational cost, full batch gradient descent is guaranteed to converge to the global minimum of the loss function, assuming the learning rate is appropriately chosen and the loss function is convex.

 [Stochastic Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses only one randomly selected training example at each iteration to compute the gradient of the loss function.
 The model parameters are updated based on the gradient computed from this single example.
 Since this approach updates the parameters more frequently with noisy estimates of the gradient, it tends to have more frequent but noisy updates, leading to faster convergence in terms of wall-clock time compared to full batch gradient descent.
 However, the stochastic nature of the updates can cause oscillations in the training process, and the updates may not accurately represent the true direction of the gradient.